 Book your accommodation

-If you are moving away from home you will need to find suitable accommodation - at Wrexham Glyndwr we offer both on and off-campus accommodation depending on your requirements and budget.
-The price of our accommodation includes free unlimited WIFI, utility bills, free parking with 24 hour security.
+If you are moving away from home you will need to find suitable accommodation.
+At Wrexham Glyndŵr University, we offer both on and off-campus accommodation depending on your requirements and budget.
+The price of our accommodation includes free unlimited WiFi, utility bills, free parking with 24 hour security.
 Places can fill up fast, so you should try to book as soon as possible after receiving your offer of a place.
 If you haven't already done so, please visit our main accommodation pages for more information.

 You can view more information about all of our support services including, academic support, careers, health & wellbeing and library services in our student support section.